 For pictures, and a full review, check out my Grand Hyatt Kauai review and tour.
 Drive to spouting horn, and here is another chance to take a shelter dog on a field trip with the Kauai humane society!

 If you are looking for more ideas, here are 25 things to do in Kauai.

 Day 4 Kayak the Wailua River

-Kayak the Wailua River and hike to secret falls, or kayak the lesser-known Hule’ia River to Hidden Valley Falls.
-You can rent kayaks and do this one your own, or take a tour.
+You can rent kayaks and do this on your own, or take a tour.
 If you like to go off and explore on your own, do that.
-If you think you’d enjoy a trip with a knowledgable guide, that’s another excellent option.
+If you think you’d enjoy a trip with a knowledgeable guide, that’s another excellent option.

 Enjoy dinner at the Smith Family Luau after a day of hiking and kayaking.